Imports comets and asteroids from the websites of NASA's Jet Propulsion Laboratory, the IAU's Minor Planet Center, and Lowell's Minor Planet Services.

 The table of objects can be filtered by using the Category menu at the top-left.
 If you hover your mouse pointer over an item, a little window pops up to show you the exact definition that AstroGrav uses for that particular category.
 When you select a category, the number of objects are reduced to show just the ones in your chosen category.

 After opting to continue, what happens depends on whether or not you selected the Fast import checkbox.
 If you chose a fast import, AstroGrav will calculate the positions and velocities of the imported objects ignoring the gravitational influence of everything but the Sun.
 If you rejected a fast import, AstroGrav will calculate the positions and velocities of the imported objects taking into account the gravitational influence of all other objects that are more massive than the mass threshold specified in the evolver settings.
 To achieve this, the simulation will automatically evolve to the appropriate epochs to import the objects, and then finally evolve back to the original time (so that it looks as though no evolution has taken place).
 Screen updates are disabled while this takes place, so that all you will see is a progress bar that indicates how long the import will take to complete.
 As with any other type of evolution, you may stop it (using the Cancel button) if you desire.
 A fast import is almost instantaneous, but is not as accurate as a slow import, and in some cases the loss of accuracy can be severe.
 In most cases you will probably find that a slow import takes no more than a few seconds, so that there is no worthwhile advantage in choosing a fast import.

-If you have used the Edit / Calculate Orbits... command to specify that orbits should be calculated relative to the barycenter of all inferior objects, you may notice a significant difference between the orbital elements in the import tables and the orbital elements in the simulation, particularly in the case of comets with near-parabolic orbits.
+If you have used the Tools / Calculate Orbits... command to specify that orbits should be calculated relative to the barycenter of all inferior objects, you may notice a significant difference between the orbital elements in the import tables and the orbital elements in the simulation, particularly in the case of comets with near-parabolic orbits.
 This is because the orbital elements in the import tables are always relative to the Sun, whereas the orbital elements in the simulation are relative to the barycenter of all inferior objects.
 Switching back to calculating orbits relative to the Sun will greatly reduce this difference, but usually won't eliminate it entirely because orbital elements are always changing slowly with time.

-Copyright © 2005-2016, AstroGrav Astronomy Software
+Copyright © 2005-2023, AstroGrav Astronomy Software